 We lease aircraft to, and have ordinary share and debt investments in NAS, a related party.
 The percentage of 2019 annual lease revenue attributable to NAS was approximately 3.4%.
-Please refer to Note 10 -Investments for details of our ordinary share and debt investments.
+During the three months ended September 30, 2020, we sold two of our forward order aircraft to Arctic Aviation Assets DAC, which is a wholly owned subsidiary of NAS.
+No gain or loss was recognized on these sales.
+Please refer to Note 9 -Investments for details of our ordinary share and debt investments.

-24. Commitments and contingencies
+23. Commitments and contingencies